A rift in the NTP world

 The work done in NTPsec echos this in what seems to be a repeat of OpenSSL/ LibreSSL with NTP/ NTPsec.

-Yes forking is the "easy way out" in circumstances and it's a shame to see efforts split in such projects but in reality it's often what's needed to get things moving in the right direction.
+Yes forking is the "easy way out" in these circumstances and it's a shame to see efforts split in such projects but in reality it's often what's needed to get things moving in the right direction.

 Stenn said in a phone interview, "Then all of a sudden I heard they have this great plan to rescue NTP.
 I wasn't happy with their attitude and approach, because there's a difference between rescuing and offering assistance.
 [Their plan was] to rescue something, quote unquote, fix it up, and turn it over to a maintenance team."